 As someone who’s been eating at Irani Cafe’s for as long as I can remember, I have to admit the food you get at Cafe Irani Chaii is identical to the food you’d get at any other Irani, except that it’s a lot better.
 If you’re the type of person who has the time for luxuries like breakfast you should really check it out;

 Half a plate of Cafe Irani Chaii’s mutton kheema is more than enough for the average person.
 But that’s exactly what makes it awesome; it’s refreshing, just like the restaurant around it.
 The mutton kheema is a bit spicy so make sure you have a bottle of Raspberry Pallonji’s within arm’s length.

 Cafe Irani Chaii’s mutton samosa, like everything else about it, is as delicious as it is exciting.
-It has enough oil to justify an illegal invasion by the US and is stuffed to the brim with exactly the same mutton kheema I wrote about earlier.
+It has enough oil to justify an illegal invasion by the US and is stuffed to the brim with exactly the same mutton kheema we spoke about earlier.
 It’s crisper than my beautiful voice and prepared on demand, so it’s always hot.
 Maybe a little too hot.

 In the proud TBR tradition of saving the best of last we present the Akuri.
-I always say two eggs are better than one, and people keep telling me that isn’t an actual phrase.
+We’ve always said two eggs are better than one, and people keep telling me that isn’t an actual phrase.
 Well it is now.
-Cafe Irani Chaii’s akuri is one of the most delicious things I’ve ever had, that’s no exaggeration, it’s better than the samosa, better than the bun maska, even better than the mutton kheema (which was the whole reason we whent there in the first place).
-If my words have moved you enough to actually visit Cafe Irani Chaii, this is the one thing I’d most recommend you try.
+Cafe Irani Chaii’s akuri is one of the most delicious things we’ve ever had, & that’s no exaggeration, it’s better than the samosa, better than the bun maska, even better than the mutton kheema (which was the whole reason we went there in the first place).
+If our words have moved you enough to actually visit Cafe Irani Chaii, this is the one thing we’d most recommend you try.